 Yankee Hill Machine started out in 1951 as a small machine shop.
 In 2005, they entered the market with their first suppressor, the “Phantom”, a dedicated 5.56 NATO suppressor with a Quick Detach (QD) mount at a price that most gun owners could afford.
 Since then, YHM has expanded their line of suppressors as well as manufacture their own AR-15s and other firearm accessories.

-Why Did I Get The YHM Turbo?
+Why Get The YHM Turbo?

-- Overall length was 6.375”, diameter 1.5625” and weight of 13.5 oz.
+- Size.
+Overall length was 6.375”, diameter 1.5625” and weight of 13.5 oz.

-- Full-auto rating in a tubeless design; QD mount; Rated at 134dB; Minimum barrel length of 10.5”.
+- Features.
+Full-auto rating; QD mount; Minimum barrel length of 10.5”.

 At the Range